 Urban life can be a shock for those accustomed to the many conveniences of campus life.
 For example, transit to and within the city is very time-consuming; even though Paris has one of the most extensive and efficient subway and bus systems in the world, students can spend over an hour a day commuting.
 It is easy to get into the habit of, as the Parisians say, "Métro-boulot-dodo" (metro-work-sleep).
 Although the metro is extremely convenient, don't miss the chance to explore the streets and parks of Paris-there you will find Parisians going about their daily tasks, and you will be able to truly experience the magic of this beautiful city.
-The use of buses, though perhaps slower (especially at rush hour), is also a wonderful way to see more of Paris.
+The use of buses, though perhaps slower (especially at rush hour), is also a wonderful way to see more of Paris and take a break from the often-taxing metro.
 The EDUCO staff, your French family, or a book with maps of Paris can all give you more information about the use of buses.
-The monthly carte orange (passe Navigo) for the metro can be used for bus transport within Paris as well.
+The monthly passe Navigo for the metro can be used for bus transport within Paris as well.